 You’ve waited months for your safari to finally come around.
 And now you have to decide what you must pack for your safari.
 Decisions, decisions, decisions.
 SafariBookings is here to help.
 Below are a few of our tips.

-11,687 African Safaris
+13,357 African Safaris

 10 things you must pack for your safari

-2. Prescription Meds
+2. Prescription Medications

 4. Camera, Video and Binoculars

-5. Clothes & Toiletries
+5. Clothes and Toiletries

 10 things you must pack for your safari

 Of course you’re not going to forget clothes!
-But are you taking the right clothes…and are you within those weight restrictions your travel agent told you about for those light aircraft flights?
-Most international airlines will restrict your check-in luggage to around 20 to 30kgs (55lbs).
-However, if your safari itinerary includes any light aircraft flights, then this can mean as little as 12 to 15 kgs (sometimes including your hand luggage!).
+But are you taking the right clothes and are you within those weight restrictions your tour operator told you about for those light aircraft flights?

 Casual but Comfortable

 Casual, comfortable clothing is suitable throughout the year when on safari.
-Whilst you may elect to start a completely new safari ‘wardrobe’ it is really not necessary to look like an extra on the set of Out of Africa!
-Apart from selecting reasonably neutral or ‘non-bright’ colored clothing, safari-wear is generally casual and practical.
+While you may choose to start a completely new safari wardrobe, it is really not necessary to look like an extra from the set of the film ‘Out of Africa’.
+Apart from selecting reasonably neutral or muted clothing, safari wear is generally casual and practical.
 Be sure you take clothes that you feel comfortable in – especially when it comes to your walking/hiking boots.
-The newer quick-drying fabrics, shirts with ventilation and trousers that convert into shorts are all worth considering.
+Quick-drying fabrics, shirts with ventilation and trousers that convert into shorts are all worth considering.

 Layering Is Key

-Wearing clothes in layers is the most practical way to cope with fluctuating day/night temperatures and cool evenings whilst on safari.
-As the day warms up you can peel off another layer.
+Wearing clothes in layers is the most practical way to cope with fluctuating day/night temperatures and cool evenings while on safari.
+As the day warms up you can peel off a layer.
 Then as it begins to cool toward evening, you can put them back on.
-Here's the "must-haves" to pack for your safari:
+To avoid being bitten by mosquitoes in the evenings, cover up by wearing trousers and long sleeves.

-• A) T-shirt, shirt or blouse - long sleeves and collars help to protect from the sun and mosquitoes
+A) T-shirt, shirt or blouse – long sleeves and collars help to protect from the sun and mosquitoes

-• B) Fleece or warm jacket
+B) Fleece or warm jacket

-• D) Comfortable walking shoes (or boots) and socks
+D) Comfortable walking shoes or boots and socks

-• E) Hat
+E) Hat

-• H) Swimsuit - a number of lodges and camps have swimming pools
+H) Swimsuit – a number of lodges and camps have swimming pools

-• K) And, of course, your undergarments
+K) And, of course, your undergarments

 10 things you must pack for your safari